bcgov/smk-cli/README.md

     smk help

+You should see the help information for `smk-cli`.
+If you don't and are using Windows, then it's likely your npm folder (`%APPDATA%\npm`) is not part of the system PATH variable.
+The simplest way to add it is with via the [Control Panel](https://www.computerhope.com/issues/ch000549.htm).
+After adding the npm folder to path, `smk help` should work.

 ## Local installation

 To install the command local to a particular project, first change into the directory of the project: